 Before Summer 2007, leasehold entities were entitled to sue the homeowners for all back ground rent, charge interest on the debt, and bill the lessees for the legal and procedural costs associated with finding what are often new names, new addresses, and other pertinent billing information.
 Sometimes, the homeowner is unable to pay such debts in the short time required, in which case the leaseholder in entitled to pursue a judicially-ordered ejectment from the home.

 According to Maryland law at the time, a successful ejectment also meant that the leaseholder seized ownership of the home and all associated equity.
 Potentially, a lessee who defaulted in ground rent payment risked losing the home to the leaseholder, who could then sell the home at market value for a price significantly higher than the original ground rent fees.

-Muskin contends that the new legislation infringes on his rights as a property owner to seek appropriate remedy for delinquent renters.
-He also claims that the State’s mandates that he register his ground lease and pay the required administrative fees to the Department of Assessments and Taxation violate his rights under Maryland’s constitution.
+Muskin contended that the new legislation infringed on his rights as a property owner to seek appropriate remedy for delinquent renters.
+He also claimed that the State’s mandates that he register his ground lease and pay the required administrative fees to the Department of Assessments and Taxation violated his rights under Maryland’s constitution.

-On October 25, 2011, the Maryland Court of Appeals issued its decision.
+On October 25, 2011, the Maryland Court of Appeals issued its decision .
 In the case, Charles Muskin v.
 State Department of Assessments and Taxation (No. 140 of September Term), the Court of Appeals ruled in favor of Mr. Muskin, ruling that allowing tenants to extinguish unregistered ground rents is an unconstitional taking.
-SDAT has issued a statement on the ruling.

 The following book may be found at many of the public law libraries in the state.